MJKWoolnough/bbcode/README.md

 }
 ```

-Handler is an interface that represents the text and tag processors
+Handler is an interface that represents the text and tag processors.

 #### type OpenClose